pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-great_level         The level at which the mon will reach the highest possible CP in great league great_candy         Candy cost to power up the mon or its evolution in great league great_stardust      Stardust cost to power up the mon or its evolution in great league great_url           Individual link to gostadium.club to further analyze the mon or its evolution in great league great_pvpoke        Individual link to pvpoke.com to further analyze the mon or its evolution in great league ultra_mon_id        The ID of the monster or its evolution that reaches the highest stat product in ultra league
+great_level         The level at which the mon will reach the highest possible CP in great league great_candy         Candy cost to power up the mon or its evolution in great league great_stardust      Stardust cost to power up the mon or its evolution in great league great_rank          The current rank of the monster in great league great_url           Individual link to gostadium.club to further analyze the mon or its evolution in great league great_pvpoke        Individual link to pvpoke.com to further analyze the mon or its evolution in great league ultra_mon_id        The ID of the monster or its evolution that reaches the highest stat product in ultra league